project-kessel/docs/src/content/docs/start-here/kafka-event.md

 #### Source (URI)

 ##### Cloud Event Intent
 Identifies the context in which an event happened.
 Often this will include information such as the type of the event source, the organization publishing the event or the process that produced the event.
-The exact syntax and semantics behind the data encoded in the URI is defined by the event producer. <br> <br>Producers MUST ensure that source + id is unique for each distinct event. <br> An application MAY assign a unique source to each distinct producer, which makes it easy to produce unique IDs since no other producer will have the same source.
+The exact syntax and semantics behind the data encoded in the URI is defined by the event producer.

+Producers MUST ensure that source + id is unique for each distinct event.

+An application MAY assign a unique source to each distinct producer, which makes it easy to produce unique IDs since no other producer will have the same source.
 The application MAY use UUIDs, URNs, DNS authorities or an application-specific scheme to create unique source identifiers.

 ##### Kessel Inventory Intent
 Inventory-URI